CORE COVID-19 Update

 The program ensures you have the basic knowledge and skill requirements for safe and ethical participation in hunting.
 If you are 18 years of age or older and you are a BC resident, you are required to complete the CORE program if you wish to obtain a hunting licence.

 The CORE Program consists of a practical firearms handling test, and a written examination on all of the following subjects:

 - Bird Identification

-You can learn about all of these subjects through the CORE Manual (available on the BCWF Online Store) and the Hunting and Trapping Regulation Synopsis.
+You can learn about all of these subjects through the CORE Manual (available on the BCWF Online Store) and the Hunting and Trapping Regulations Synopsis.

 Online CORE Hunter Education Course

-The only BCWF approved online training course, price includes the mandatory $30 student graduation certificate required to obtain your BC Fish and Wildlife ID (FWID).
+The BCWF online CORE Hunter Education training course price includes the mandatory $30 student graduation certificate required to obtain your BC Fish and Wildlife ID (FWID).

 Find a CORE Examiner

-The asterisks * beside the Examiners name indicates that this individual also teaches the Canadian Firearm Safety Course.
-That program is used to obtain a Federal Firearms Licence.
+The asterisk * beside an Examiner name indicates that this individual also teaches the Canadian Firearm Safety Course.
+This program is a requirement before applying to obtain a Federal Firearms Licence (PAL).